alcaeus/mongo-php-adapter/README.md

  - The [hasNext](https://php.net/manual/en/mongocursor.hasnext.php)
  method is not yet implemented.
  - The [info](https://php.net/manual/en/mongocursor.info.php) method does not
  reliably fill all fields in the cursor information.
-This includes the `at`, `numReturned`, and `server` keys once the cursor has started iterating.
+This includes the `numReturned` and `server` keys once the cursor has started iterating.
+The `numReturned` field will always show the same value as the `at` field.
+The `server` field is lacking authentication information.
  - The [setFlag](https://php.net/manual/en/mongocursor.setflag.php)
  method is not yet implemented.

 ## MongoCommandCursor
  - The [createFromDocument](https://php.net/manual/en/mongocommandcursor.createfromdocument.php)
  method is not yet implemented.
+ - The [info](https://php.net/manual/en/mongocommandcursor.info.php) method does not
+ reliably fill all fields in the cursor information.
+This includes the `at`, `numReturned`, `firstBatchAt` and `firstBatchNumReturned` fields.
+The `at` and `numReturned` fields always return 0 for compatibility to MongoCursor.
+The `firstBatchAt` and `firstBatchNumReturned` fields will contain the same value, which is the internal position of the iterator.

 ## Types